MattiaMello/webstore/README.md

 Open your DBMS and create a databse called `webstore`

-Then, open the terminal and move into it.
-Ensure your database service is running and php is installed and on the command prompt, run:
+Then, open the terminal and move into the project folder.
+Ensure that your database service is running and php is installed.
+Then, on the command prompt, run:

 - `php bin/console doctrine:migrations:migrate`
 - `php bin/console doctrine:fixtures:load`